theShadyCrows/Meet.ly/README.md

 See deployment for notes on how to deploy the project on a live system.

+## Live Example
+You can view our running example here: https://meetly-app.herokuapp.com/

 ## Tech Stack
 - Front End: AngluarJS
-- Back End: NodeJS
+- Server: NodeJS, Express.js
-- Database: mySQL/Bookshelf/knex
+- Database: MongoDB, Mongoose.js, Bookshelf.js/knex.js

 ## Front End Details
 Current File Structure: